Things To Do

 Your stay in Derbyshire isn’t complete until you’ve seen Chatsworth House, home to the Duke and Duchess of Devonshire.
 One of Europe’s finest private art collections and a family history spanning 450 years make this one of Britain’s favourite attractions.
 Chatsworth was the location for the film production of Jane Austen’s Pride and Prejudice, starring Keira Knightley.
 With so much to see, a visit to Chatsworth is a must.

 The beautiful Peak District town of Bakewell has had a market since 1330.
 The town’s Livestock and Stall Markets continue to attract tourists and visitors, as well as providing an essential service to the local community.

 Surprise your loved one with a gift voucher to spend at Rutland Arms

 Haddon Hall Tickets

-FREE TICKETS on request, when you spend three or more nights on Bed & Breakfast or two or more nights on Dinner, Bed & Breakfast with us
+FREE TICKETS on request, when you spend four or more nights on Bed & Breakfast or three or more nights on Dinner, Bed & Breakfast with us

 Chatsworth House Tickets

 We offer discount tickets to chatsworth from 24th March to 31st October